Wednesday, 13 November 2024

 But we have seen some local campaigns succeed – powerful local campaigns, such as Fix 800 Bus, which managed to secure those extra weekend services.
 It is a credit to the community.
 Thanks to the government for listening to that community, and I hope that they will hear the calls for better buses that are coming loud and clear and progress the reforms that are so crucial and at the heart of this motion.
 Bring on bus reform to improve transport equity, reduce transport emissions and ensure that every Victorian has access to better buses.

 Michael GALEA (South-Eastern Metropolitan) (11:22): I rise to speak on a very exciting motion today, because we are talking about buses.
 I thank my colleague Mr Ettershank for bringing this very important subject to the chamber.
 As members will know, this is a topic that is very close to my heart.
-I seldom go a week in this place without talking about the exciting new bus route extensions in the south-east – the 831, 798, 928 and indeed the 925 just outside my region – on top of the $150 million of growth areas infrastructure contribution-funded – GAIC-funded – public transport projects which have just been announced too, which we are very much looking forward to seeing come through.
+I seldom go a week in this place without talking about the exciting new bus route extensions in the south-east – the 831, 798, 928 and indeed the 925 just outside my region – on top of the $150 million of growth areas infrastructure contribution funded, GAIC-funded, public transport projects that have just been announced too.
+We are very much looking forward to seeing come through.

-We know that for most Melburnians indeed, let alone Victorians, around two-thirds, potentially more now, live outside of walking distance from a train station or a tram stop.
-Buses are a really critical part of our transport network, an important part of the transport network particularly, and they can only work best when they do work as part of that network.
-Indeed with something like just over a third of all bus trips involving some other mode of public transport, most particularly trains but also of course trams, it is really important that we look at the issue of our network through that holistic lens.
-I will have some comments when we come to discussion about fare levels shortly.
+We know that for most Melburnians, let alone Victorians, around two-thirds – and potentially more now – live outside of walking distance from a train station or a tram stop.
+Buses are a really critical part of our transport network, an important part of the transport network particularly, and they work best when they do work as part of that network.
+With something like just over a third of all bus trips involving some other mode of public transport, most particularly trains but also of course trams, it is really important that we look at the issue of our network through that holistic lens.
+I will have some comments when we come to discussion of fare levels shortly.

 This government, though, is focused on service delivery, because whilst I cannot agree with Mr Ettershank’s remarks on fares, I am wholeheartedly sympathetic to his push for better services.
-That is why I am so excited to see these services which have already been announced as part of GAIC funding in my region but also in the south-west, in the west and in the north just this year on top of the existing investments which have already been made and on top of many more which are sure to follow.
+That is why I am so excited to see the services which have already been announced as part of GAIC funding in my region but also in the south-west, in the west and in the north just this year, on top of the existing investments that have already been made and on top of many more that are sure to follow.

 Every other week in this chamber we are discussing another friendly-sounding nail in the coffin of business, but who on earth would start a business in Victoria or expand one or invest in one?
 And that includes bus operators.
 You are just killing business in this state.
 They are fleeing out of Victoria –